kelvinkoon/kelvinkoon.github.io/content/posts/exploring-efficient-pokemon-ddb-schemas.md

 Putting a GSI on the sort key lets DynamoDB do the heavy lifting for you.
 The sort key can be a composite key with the snapshot date (eg. `amoonguss#2023-04-14`) to make queries easier.

 Unfortunately, the design falls short when filtering for multiple Pokémon.
 Every Pokémon the client filters for is an additional query.
-In addition, every team requires up to 6 additional writes for each Pokémon in the team.[^1] Otherwise, a clever design to speed up reads when you have a set of items instead of forcing a GSI onto the column.
+In addition, every team requires up to 6 additional writes for each Pokémon in the team.[^1] The multiple item writes is a clever design for efficient reads when you have a set of items as an alternative to forcing a GSI onto the column.

 ### Client-Side Filtering

 Client-side filtering was the accepted choice given the payload size.
 With each query being relatively small (100 items at most, each item less than 400 bytes), client-side filtering isn't too costly from a performance standpoint.
-Even when filtering for multiple Pokémon, the performance had an acceptable latency[^2] compared to filtering for a single Pokémon.[^3] I could fulfill the second use-case in a single query with this design.
+Even when filtering for multiple Pokémon, the performance has a comparable latency[^2] to filtering for a single Pokémon.[^3]

 ```
 | team_id     | composite (gsi)      | pkmn_team                      |